 My point is that Swedenborg was very smart.
 Think Elon Musk, Steven Hawking and Ram Dass as one person.

 Swedenborg started having strange dreams around 1744.
-He quit his government job in 1747 and started sharing what he thought about him.
-Including what’s arguably the most imaginative End Times story to date.
+He quit his government job in 1747 and started sharing what he thought about Heaven, Hell and points between.
+Also what’s arguably the most imaginative End Times story to date.
 (August 13, 2017)

 Quite a few folks liked what he said.
 Maybe his reputation for being really smart helped.
 He apparently thought his dreams and subsequent visions were a divine revelation.